johnalison/WorkingPhilosophy/BookNotes/PoorCharliesAlmanack.md

 - I feel that I'm not entitled to an opinion unless I can state the arguments against my position better than the people who are in opposition.

+  #Protocol

 - Self-pity is always counterproductive.

 - "To persuade, appeal to interest, not reason" - Ben Franklin

-The Psychology of Human Misjudgment:
+- The Psychology of Human Misjudgment:
   "I sought good judgment by collecting instances of bad judgment, then pondering ways to avoid such outcomes."
  1) Reward and Punishment Super-response Tendency:
     - Never, ever, think about something else when you should be thinking about the power of incentives
     - Especially fear professional advice when it is especially good for the advisor.
-    - learn to use the basic elements of your advisors trade as you deal with your advisor
+    - Learn to use the basic elements of your advisors trade as you deal with your advisor
     - Double check, disbelieve, or replace much of what you're told.
     - People who create things (like cash registers) which make dishonest behavior hard to accomplish, are some of the effective saints of civilization; bad behavior is intensely habit forming when it is rewarded.
     - The extreme success of free-market capitalism owes much to its prevention of many bad effects from incentive-caused bias; most capitalist owners in a free market economy are selected for their ability to prevent all waste in their operation.
 Replacing these owners by salaried employees of the state and you will normally get a substantial reduction in overall efficiency.